Paludarium: Design

 Paludaria are made using an enclosure that can handle large amounts of water without leaks.
 The land portion is typically added before the water.
 The land portion may occupy one side of the tank, with water on the other side, or may be made to resemble an island surrounded by water on all sides.
 The areas occupied by land and by water must each be sufficiently large to meet the needs of the animals who will inhabit them.

-Paludaria can be made from small modifications to existing vivariums, by either adding water to a terrarium or land to an aquarium.
+Paludaria can be made from small modifications to existing vivaria, by either adding water to a terrarium or land to an aquarium.
 If the land area is small, the setup may instead be a riparium.